M268816/power-repo/notes/PowerApp Coding Conventions.md

     ```

 Because variables init at runtime, variables that need to be set and remembered
-across sessions cannot be used natively in PowerApps, they are not saved in
+across sessions cannot be used natively in PowerApps.
+Let's use the dark mode
-memory.
-Let's use the dark mode variable above as an example.
+variable above as an example.

 A user wants to set the application to dark mode and have this setting
 remembered every time the application opens with their credentials.
 We need to